V-Lab@ANDC

 else:

-# Step 3: Manipulate the matrix at a given index
+# Step 3: Manipulate Matrix

 if r < 0 or r >= len(matrix) or c < 0 or c >= len(matrix[0]):